2 Options Markets{#sec-c:options}

 - May get better execution price but risks non-execution

-- Example: If you want to buy a call option with bid $2.50 / ask $2.60:
+- Example: If you want to buy a call option trading at bid $2.50 / ask $2.60:

 - Market order: Pay $2.60 immediately